InterChadz/awesomewasm-2024/README.md

 ### RegisterUser

 This function is available on the staking dashboard as a toggle.
 When restaking is not enabled, users can activate it by clicking the toggle.
-A transaction is initiated, with `chainId`, `address` and validators as parameters.
+A transaction is initiated, with `chainId`, `address` and 'validators' as parameters.
 The chainid and address are available in the state, and the validators are queried from the chain.

 ### Autocompound